decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

     name?: string;
 };

-// Warning: (ae-missing-release-tag) "TargetEntityRaycastHelperSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "TargetEntityRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
+export type TargetEntityRaycastOptions = RaycastSystemOptions & TargetEntityRaycastSystemOptions;

+// Warning: (ae-missing-release-tag) "TargetEntityRaycastSystemOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
-export type TargetEntityRaycastHelperSystemOptions = {
+export type TargetEntityRaycastSystemOptions = {
     targetEntity?: number;
 };

-// Warning: (ae-missing-release-tag) "TargetEntityRaycastOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type TargetEntityRaycastOptions = RaycastHelperSystemOptions & TargetEntityRaycastHelperSystemOptions;

 // Warning: (ae-missing-release-tag) "Task" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //